Answer a few simple questions to make your document in minutes

 Securely sign online and invite others to sign

-Making an Employment Application
+Making a Job Application

 We crafted our Job Applications to not include questions that may be illegal to ask in your state.
 For example, in most areas, you cannot ask about personal relationships and in states like California you cannot ask about salary history.
 If you don't know your local hiring laws, you can ask a lawyer to review your application to ensure it is compliant.